Gardening Vic MacBournie Gardening Vic MacBournie

 Three of the best woodland gardening books to help you create the garden of your dreams.
 The Wild Garden, The Living Landscape and the Ken Druse’s exceptional book The New Shade Garden are all books that will open a new world for gardeners looking for solutions and landscape ideas.

-Here are three gardening books (plus links to several more) that can turn wet spring days, winter days and sweltering summer days into gardening days.
-So many ideas, so much inspiration from a single chapter of your favourite gardening book.
+Here are three gardening books (plus links to several more) that can turn winter evenings into productive gardening days.

 So let’s get started.